abuultjens/Check_chr_vs_plasmid/README.md

 # Check_chr_vs_plasmid
-Checks if a gene of interest is on the chromosome or on a plasmid
+Checks if a gene of interest is on a chromosome or plasmid

 How to get the code:
 ```